-Life Lessons from a Man Who’s Seen More Than Ten Thousand Deaths
+10 Lessons from a Man Who Witnessed Ten Thousand Deaths

 Rooted in the hearts of many Hindus is the belief that if you breathe your last in Kashi (Varanasi) you attain what is popularly known as ‘Kashi Labh’ or ‘the fruit of Kashi’—moksh or “release from the cycle of rebirth impelled by the law of karma”.